 “I think I need this,” I said to Kevin.
 He immediately started researching bike racks for the car and promised he and the girls would come to cheer me on at the event.
 Within days, I had registered for the duathlon and signed up for the training class, which began this month.

 At the first session, I met my classmates, whose friendliness put me at ease.
-My fellow “tri” students included another woman, a man, and his daughter, an elite high school runner who averages a 5:30 mile pace.
+My fellow tri participants included a woman slightly older than me, a middle-aged man and his daughter (who happened to be an elite high school runner averaging a 5:30 mile pace).
 All of us would be participating in different races throughout the summer.

 Though I was bringing up the rear for most of the bike ride, once I settled in, I began to enjoy the experience.
 And I started to understand what motivates those “crazy” cyclists to get outdoors and brave the open road, where the demands and cares of daily life fall away and for a blissful string of moments, you can just be a person on a bike.
 All I needed to do, all I really needed to accomplish was to keep my legs going while making sure not to lose sight of the other riders in front of me.